Prisoners Across The U.S. Go On Strike To Protest ‘Modern-Day Slavery’

 “Seven comrades lost their lives during a senseless uprising that could have been avoided had the prison not been so overcrowded from the greed wrought by mass incarceration, and a lack of respect for human life that is embedded in our nation’s penal ideology,” the anonymous leaders of the strike articulated in their press release.

 Al Jazeera reports the riots in Lee Correctional Institution were initiated by gang-related tensions and exasperated by poor living conditions.
-Witnesses said bodies were “literally stacked on top of each other”.
+Witnesses said bodies were “literally stacked on top of each other.”

-According to the statement, the newly announced strike will include work strikes, sit-ins, boycotts from all purchases at the commissary and hunger strikes.
+According to the statement, the newly announced strike will include work strikes, sit-ins, and boycotts from all purchases at the commissary and hunger strikes.

 “Fundamentally, it’s a human rights issue.
 Prisoners understand they are being treated as animals.
 Prisons in America are a warzone.
 Every day prisoners are harmed due to conditions of confinement.
 For some of us it’s as if we are already dead, so what do we have to lose?”